jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

 Measurements are carried out while all the sample flows through the mixer, yielding multiple scans with mixed sample measured at every timepoint.
-Once all the sample has passed through the mixer, additional scans of just buffer are measured, yielding pre- and post-sample buffer and sample measurements at every timepoint as part of the same experiment.
+Once all the sample has passed through the mixer, additional scans of just buffer are measured, yielding pre- and post-sample buffer measurements and sample measurements at every timepoint as part of the same experiment.
 If necessary, the measurement is repeated multiple times to provide good data at each timepoint.
-Typically, at least 3 such measurements are made.
+Typically, at least 3 such measurements are made for a given sample.

 This tutorial will take you through loading and carrying out buffer subtraction